Ilib

 Ilib (also known as eni attanni) was an Ugaritic god most likely regarded as a primordial deity.
 As a generic term, the word ilib seemingly also referred to spirits of ancestors.
 The god and the concept were most likely connected with each other.
 Ilib's role has been compared to that played by deities such as Alalu in Hurrian religion or ancestors of Enlil, for example Enmesharra, in Mesopotamian religion.
 Offerings to him are mentioned in a number of Ugaritic texts.

 Name

 The theonym written in the Ugaritic alphabetic script as ‘l’b can be vocalized as Ilib or ‘Ilu’ibī.
 It is typically translated as "the god, the father" or "the god of the father".
 The translation "El of the father" is also considered a possibility, though it is less common.
 It is presumed that the word ab, "father", became ib in Ilib's name through the process of assimilation.

 Multilingual texts from Ugarit indicate that Ilib's name was translated as DINGIR a-bi (to be read as ilabi) in Akkadian and as in atn in Hurrian.
-The vocalized form of the latter name is eni attanni, a plutal equivalent, enna atanniwena, is known as well.
+The vocalized form of the latter name is eni attanni, a plural equivalent, enna atanniwena, is known as well.